rainwoodman/inkslides/README.md

 Differences from Sozi:

- * In inkslides, the order slide pages are played is defined via a path.
+ * In inkslides, the slide pages are always played from left to right, top to bottom.
-   In Sozi this has to be defined with a model dialog and associating object Ids to the slides is a bit confusing.
+   In Sozi this has to be defined with an external program.

- * In inkslides, a slide pages is treated as a whole.
-There is no way to move different layers.
+ * In inkslides does not provide animation.
 Sozi is in principle an animation engine, and supports many animation effects.

-Issue:
-   Make sure the nodes on control path are 'MoveTo' types. (with 'make selected segment lines')